You are about to start your project. The owner (or their project manager) hands you access to the work site. You are good to go – or are you?

 Often by then, it’s too late to complain.

-So next time you are handed access, or possession, to a work area or project site, make sure you check it properly before accepting handover.
+So next time you are handed access, or possession, to project work areas, make sure you check it properly before accepting handover.

-What you should check when you accept a project site.
+What you should check when you accept project work areas

 Before accepting handover of an area from the client/owner or their project manager it’s important to check the following: